History

 info@assistivemedia.org

-In 1999, A distinguished panel of judges awarded The Streamers Progressive Award, sponsored by RealNetworks, Inc., to Assistive Media as the best non-profit web site of the year.
+In 1999, A distinguished panel of judges awarded The Streamers Progressive Award, sponsored by RealNetwork, Inc. and Intel Corporation to Assistive Media as the best non-profit web site of the year.

 “I want to express my admiration for the work you're doing for the visually impaired.
 One of the old Scottish philosophers who had a great influence on the founding fathers was Francis Hutcheson who stressed that the pursuit of happiness involves working for the happiness of others.
 Your efforts are certainly in that spirit.”